elburz/awesome-space/README.md

 ### Media

 * [SpaceX](https://www.flickr.com/photos/spacexphotos/) - Flickr account of SpaceX, with high resolution images and diagrams released in the Public Domain
+* [Spacelog](http://spacelog.org) - Read the stories of early space exploration from the original transcripts.
+Now open to the public in a searchable, linkable format.

 ### Events
 * [Space Apps Challenge](https://2015.spaceappschallenge.org/) - A two-day hackathon where teams of technologists, scientists, designers, artists, educators, entrepreneurs, developers and students across the globe collaborate and engage with publicly available data to design innovative solutions for global challenges.